 “Works included the construction of a sheer wall, two new concrete staircases on either side of the building, a new mass-slab underpinning installed to the existing building footprint, addition of an extra top-floor, and the fit-out of 13 floors of quality commercial office accommodation.”

-Currently the Company is expanding its portfolio of projects, branching into new sectors that will enable new directions for L&A in the future.
+Currently the Company is expanding its portfolio of projects, branching into new sectors that will enable new directions for L&A Construction in the future.

 “Our first large project outside of Port Moresby is the current construction of a new cash handling facility for the Bank of Papua New Guinea in Lae,” states Cragnolini.
 “Other current projects include a new lecture theatre and library at the UPNG Waigani campus for Cardno TEU, the new school of business at UPNG Waigani for the Australian Department of Foreign Affairs and Trade, and a 14-level residential tower for Brian Bell in Port Moresby.”